Swaggy-Swagger/swagger-custom-java/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines :

-  1. Search GitHub Pull Requests for an open or closed PR that relates to your submission.
-You don't want to duplicate effort.
+  1. To avoid duplicating works, please check GitHub Pull Requests for any existing open or closed PRs related to your submission before you start.

   2. Fork this repository to your GitHub -
    [click to fork swagger-custom-java](https://github.com/Swaggy-Swagger/swagger-custom-java/fork)